vsakel/ChatBot-Summarizer/README.md

 ### Prerequisites
 You should have the following installed:
 - Python
+- Git (to clone repository)

 ### Installation
+1) Clone the repository (if you haven't already this)
-1) cd backend
+2) cd backend
-2) create a virtual environment - python -m venv venv
+3) create a virtual environment - python -m venv venv
-3) activate a virtual environment - .\venv\Scripts\activate
+4) activate a virtual environment - .\venv\Scripts\activate
-4) install depedencies - pip install -r requirements.txt
+5) install depedencies - pip install -r requirements.txt

 ### Running the Application
-- start the development server - python endpoints.py
+- start the development server - 'python endpoints.py'

   Backend runs http://localhost:5000/